SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/TriggerFeed.md

 # Trigger feed

-This dashboard feed allows you to trigger other components either manually or automatically.
-Available from DataMiner 10.2.0/10.1.1 onwards.
+This feed (available from DataMiner 10.2.0/10.1.1 onwards) allows you to trigger other components either manually or automatically.

 At present, this feed can only be used as a filter feed for a component using a query feed.
 It will function as a refresh trigger for that component.

+You can for example use this in a low-code app or a dashboard to refresh a table based on a timer.

 To configure the trigger feed: